Are you considering running email outreach campaigns to grow your business? Wondering how to do email outreach right?

 Fun Fact!
 You can also conduct your research in Postaga once you figure out your customer persona, no need to scrape or pay for directory subscriptions.
 Instead, Postaga scrapes your prospects’ Twitter and LinkedIn profiles and presents it to you in an actionable manner.

-4. Build Your Prospects List
+4. Building the Prospects List

 After identifying relevant target businesses for your email outreach goals, it’s time to put together a list of the decision-makers behind these companies.